Economy of Singapore

 The economy of Singapore is a highly developed mixed market economy with dirigiste characteristics.
 Singapore's economy has been consistently ranked as the most open, competitive and pro-business in the world.
-It is also the 3rd least corrupt in the world.
+It is also perceived as the 3rd least corrupt in the world.
 Singapore has low tax-rates and the highest per-capita GDP in the world in terms of purchasing power parity (PPP).
 The Asia-Pacific Economic Cooperation (APEC) is headquartered in Singapore.

-Alongside the business-friendly reputation for global and local privately held companies and public companies, various national state-owned enterprises play a substantial role in Singapore's economy.
+Alongside the business-friendly reputation for global and local privately held companies and public companies, various national state-owned enterprises play a role in Singapore's economy.
 The sovereign wealth fund Temasek Holdings holds majority stakes in several of the nation's largest bellwether companies, such as Singapore Airlines, Singtel, ST Engineering and Mediacorp.
-With regards to foreign direct investment (FDI), the Singaporean economy is a major FDI outflow-financier in the world.
-In addition, throughout its history, Singapore has benefited from the large inward flows of FDI from global investors, financial institutions and multinational corporations (MNCs) due to its highly attractive investment climate along with a stable and conducive political environment throughout its modern years.
+With regard to foreign direct investment (FDI), the Singaporean economy is a major FDI outflow-financier in the world.
+In addition, throughout its history, Singapore has benefited from the large inward flows of FDI from global investors, financial institutions and multinational corporations (MNCs) due to its attractive investment climate along with a stable political environment throughout its modern years.

 Overview

 Singapore relies on an extended concept of intermediary trade to entrepôt trade, by purchasing raw goods and refining them for re-export in order to sustain its high levels of export-oriented industrialization, such as in the wafer-fabrication industry and in oil refining.
 Singapore has a strategic port which makes it more competitive than many of its neighbours in carrying out such entrepôt activities.
 Singapore's trade-to-GDP ratio is among the highest in the world, as of 2020 the ratio was 320%.
-The Port of Singapore is the second-busiest in the world by cargo tonnage and is the busiest transshipment port in the world.
+The Port of Singapore is the sixth-busiest in the world by cargo tonnage and is the busiest transshipment port in the world.

-Singapore is also a regional, continental and global hub for the management and operations of various MNCs, because of its strategic location in close proximity with other Asia-Pacific markets, along with its advanced connectivity and infrastructure (airline hub and maritime port with a diverse array of destinations, Gigabit fiber-optic communications, efficient road transport and public transport) and its immigration policies in welcoming global talent.
-In addition, Singapore is a popular international tourist destination for various types of tourism (Business tourism, MICE (Meetings, Incentives, Conferences, Exhibitions) tourism, Medical tourism, Urban tourism).
+Singapore is also a regional, continental, and global hub for the management and operations of various MNCs because of its location in proximity of other Asia-Pacific markets, along with its connectivity and infrastructure (including airline hubs, maritime ports, Gigabit fiber-optic communications, road transport and public transport) and its immigration policies in encouraging global talent.
+In addition, Singapore is an international destination for various types of tourism (Business tourism, MICE (Meetings, Incentives, Conferences, Exhibitions) tourism, Medical tourism, Urban tourism).

 Singapore's economy is often referred to as a "miracle" due to its rapid transformation from a developing country to a developed, high-income economy in a relatively short period of time.
 This transformation took place in the second half of the 20th century under the leadership of Prime Minister Lee Kuan Yew and his government.
 One of the key factors contributing to Singapore's economic miracle was its strategic location, which made it an ideal hub for international trade and commerce.